How to Protect you and your child online

 If your child is being harassed by someone they know personally, follow a reporting channel that includes alerting the school (if they are schoolmates) and the other party’s parents.
 If the bully is someone your child knows only online, most platforms have channels to report abuse.
 Top this off with blocking the harasser from viewing your child’s content or interacting with your child.

 What you should avoid as a parent

-Posting pictures of your child on the public domain that includes personal information such as their full name, the name of the school they attend or even photographs that show your child in their school uniform.
-These gestures of sharing the cuteness of your child, could come back sinisterly to haunt you and your child in the future.
+Posting pictures of your child in the public domain that include personal information such as their full name, the name of the school they attend or even photographs that show your child in their school uniform.
+These gestures of sharing the cuteness of your child could come back sinisterly to haunt you and your child in the future.
 The same applies to home videos of your child which you might think adorable, but you never know who is looking at them.